dask-contrib/dask-awkward/docs/me-optimization.rst

 Dask optimization in general :doc:`at this section of the Dask docs
 <dask:optimize>`.

+dask-awkward Optimizations
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are two optimizations implemented in the dask-awkward code.
+One is the ``layer-chains`` optimization that fuses adjacent task graph layers together (if they are compatible with each other).
+This is a relatively simple optimization that just simplifies the task graph.
+The other optimization is the ``columns`` (or "necessary columns") optimization; which is a bit more technical and described in a follow-up section.

+One can configure which optimizations to run at compute-time; read more optimization.
+More information can be found in the :ref:`configuration section
+<ht-configuration:Optimization specific table>` of the docs.

 Necessary Columns
 ^^^^^^^^^^^^^^^^^

 We have one dask-awkward specific optimization that targets efficient data access from disk.
 We call it the "necessary columns" optimization.
 This optimization will execute the task graph *without operating on real data*.
-The data-less executation of the graph helps determine which parts of a dataset sitting on disk are actually required to read in order to successfully complete the compute.
+The data-less execution of the graph helps determine which parts of a dataset sitting on disk are actually required to read in order to successfully complete the compute.